lynnpepin/Region-Mapper/README.md

 Region Mapper is a Python class used to identify contiguous regions and the adjacent regions.

+Basically, it generates a graph from continuous regions.

 ## Usage:

 See the documentation of the RegionMapper class.
 Copied here: